RagnarJensen/Z-CAM-E1-IO/Flash/README.md

 # Z-CAM-E1-IO
-Firing an external flash via the Teensy's digital pins.
+Firing an external flash from the Teensy's digital pins.

+In this folder you will find a Teensy/Arduino sketch that shows how to fire an electronic flash from a digital output pin.
+The only extra components you need, are a resistor and a transistor.

+The code is just a proof of concept.
+It's definitely not production ready.

 ![My very first successful flash exposure with the Z CAM E1](First_Flash_Pic_with_ZCAM_E1_anno.jpg)